Drew Waters Preview, Player Props: Royals vs. Mariners

 Drew Waters At The Plate

-- Waters is batting .239 with five doubles, three triples, seven home runs and 14 walks.
+- Waters is hitting .240 with five doubles, four triples, seven home runs and 15 walks.

-- He has hit a home run in seven games this year (12.1%), homering in 3.2% of his trips to the dish.
+- He has hit a home run in 11.9% of his games this season, and 3.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.